-The existing building will be demolished later this year and make way for two 90 metre residential towers and mixed-use space.
+The existing 'Store' will be demolished later this year and make way for two 90 metre residential towers and mixed-use space.
 The building’s heritage-listed facade is unlikely to survive.

-Artist impressions show the towers emerging from the top of the oval-shaped bus interchange – which sits under a carpark – while a new office block with ground floor retail space replaces the existing multi-level carpark on the corner of Stewart Avenue and Hunter Street.
+Artist impressions show Doma's redevelopment of the towers emerging from the top of the oval-shaped bus interchange – which sits under a carpark – while a new office block with ground floor retail space replaces the existing multi-level carpark on the corner of Stewart Avenue and Hunter Street.

 Government tenants will anchor the 13,000sq m office tower, taking 9000sq m worth of space for various NSW government agencies – cementing the westward shift of Newcastle’s CBD.